Deborah Pearson: Biography

+Her work is frequently commissioned and shown in Portugal where she has worked with Culturgest, Teatro Nacional Donna Maria II, Teatro do Bairro Alto, mala voadora and Ricardo Correia.
+In 2017 her show History History History at Culturgest was named in the national Portuguese newspaper Publico as one of the top ten performances of the year.
+In 2023 her play Baby Steps about giving birth during lockdown was awarded best translation for Fernando Ricardo Coelho by Eurodram, the European Network for Drama in Translation.
+Her work in Portugal is frequently translated by Francisco Frazao.

 In a Q and A she called herself a "conceptual artist who works with performance."

 Forest Fringe

 She is founder and co-director of Forest Fringe with fellow theatre makers Andy Field and Ira Brand, winner of the 2009 Peter Brook Empty Space Award, a Fringe First and three Herald Angels.
 In 2010 she won a Herald Angel for her solo show Like You Were Before at the Edinburgh Fringe and was shortlisted for the Total Theatre Award for Innovation and the Arches Brick Award.
 In 2010 and 2016 she was listed as one of the 100 most influential people in UK theatre along with Forest Fringe co-director Andy Field.